Complete bounded embedded complex curves in C^2: Introduction

 On the other hand, Theorem \ref{th:intro2} follows from a standard recursive application of Lemmas \ref{lem:net} and \ref{lem:main} (see the more precise Theorem \ref{th:extrinsic} in Sec.\ \ref{sec:extrinsic}).

 Since complex curves in $\c^2$ are area-minimizing surfaces in $\r^4$, our results connect with the so-called {\em Calabi-Yau problem for embedded surfaces}.
 This problem deals with the existence of complete embedded minimal surfaces in bounded domains of $\r^3$.
 Although it still remains open, it is known that solutions must have either infinite genus or uncountably many ends (see Colding and Minicozzi \cite{ColdingMinicozzi-CY} and Meeks, P\'erez, and Ros \cite{MeeksPerezRos-CY}).
+On the other hand, the construction of embedded complex discs in $\c^2$ is a subject with vast literature; see for instance \cite{Glo,FGS,Forstneric-Glo,Glo2,Glo1}.
 Thus, in view of Theorem \ref{th:intro1}, one is led to ask:

 \begin{question} Do there exist complete bounded holomorphic embeddings $M\to \c^2$ with $M$ an open Riemann surface of finite topology?
 What is the answer if $M$ is the complex unit disc? \end{question}